Samrath-dev/LivaSG/README.md

 ### Views

+- **LaunchView**: Launch page to set preference before continuing with application
-- **MapView**: Main exploration view with interactive Singapore map
+- **MapView**: Main exploration view with interactive Singapore map and coloured polygons
 - **SearchView**: Advanced search with filters and location results
 - **SpecificView**: Zoomed-in view of individual areas with action buttons
-- **DetailsView**: Detailed information including price trends and facilities
+- **DetailsView**: Detailed information for facilities in the location
-- **CompareLocations**: Area rating comparison with visual score breakdowns using radar chart
+- **AnalysisView**: Area rating comparison with visual score breakdowns using radar chart and price trend line
 - **CompareView**: Compare between numerous locations, to see price and score diferences
 - **PreferenceView**: Rank your preferences for the order of the 5 categories
 - **BookmarkView**: Saved locations, for future viewing